 Date of birth

-Midfielder Alfie Potter joined the club in January 2017 when boss Steve Evans swooped to bring him in from Northampton Town.
+Midfielder Alfie Potter joined the club in January 2017 from Northampton Town.

-The 28-year-old midfielder was part of the Northampton Town squad which ran away with League Two in 2015/16, making 26 appearances in all competitions.
+The 29-year-old midfielder was part of the Northampton Town squad which ran away with League Two in 2015/16, making 26 appearances in all competitions.

 Potter had spells with both AFC Wimbledon and Millwall as a youngster before joining the youth setup at Peterborough United in 2007.